What is servant leadership?

 Question: "What is servant leadership?"

 A common misconception among those who want to exercise a leadership role over others is that it comes with glory, power, and positions of honor.
 In fact, such a mistaken belief was the occasion for Jesus’ words in the above passage.
 James and John had just asked Jesus to place them at His side when He assumed His throne in the kingdom to come.
-As a result, the other disciples became indignant at the arrogance of their request (Mark 10:41).
-And as an object lesson, Jesus modeled the true servant style of leadership.
-He, the Lord incarnate, bent down and washed their feet, teaching them the true measure of leading by first serving others (John 13:12-17).
+The other disciples became indignant at the arrogance of their request (Mark 10:41).
+And, as an object lesson, Jesus modeled the true servant style of leadership.
+He, the Lord incarnate, bent down and washed their feet, teaching them the true measure of leading by first serving others (John 13:12–17).

-Primarily the focal point of servant leadership within the church is: “To prepare God's people for works of service, so that the body of Christ may be built up” (Ephesians 4:12).
-This means with Christ being the head of the church, the entire church body is served in the act of providing leadership.
-It’s not just the church leaders who become acutely aware of their place at the foot of the cross, but all those within the body of Christ.
+The focal point of servant leadership within the church is “to prepare God’s people for works of service, so that the body of Christ may be built up” (Ephesians 4:12).
+This means, with Christ being the head of the church, the entire church body is served in the act of providing leadership.
+It’s not just the church leaders who become acutely aware of their place at the foot of the cross but all those within the body of Christ.
 We all mutually submit ourselves to Jesus just as He was in submission to the Father.
-From a biblical perspective servant leadership is not only being free of abuse of power and coercion, but is first and foremost based on mutual respect and love for one another.
+From a biblical perspective, servant leadership frees the church of the abuse of power and coercion and promotes mutual respect and love for one another.

-A servant leader seeks to invest himself into the lives of his people so that as a whole, the church community is challenged to grow to be more like Christ.
-This is demonstrated in their willingness to give of themselves to meet the needs, but not necessarily the wants of their people.
-Like a good parent, the true servant leader knows the difference between the spiritual needs of his spiritual children and their selfish wants and desires.
+A servant leader seeks to invest himself in the lives of his people so that, as a whole, the church community is challenged to grow to be more like Christ.
+This is demonstrated in the leader’s willingness to give of himself to meet the needs, but not necessarily the wants, of his people.
+Like a good parent, the true servant leader knows the difference between the needs of his spiritual children and their selfish wants and desires.